The Key to a Great Smile

 Doing Your Part

 To get the healthy and beautiful smile that you want, you, your family dentist, and Dr. Dudley will have to work together as a team.

 As the patient, you play the key part.
 It's up to you to make sure that your treatment is successful.
 Most importantly, you must keep your teeth clean and maintain good dental hygiene while you're wearing braces.

 Proper dental care will take a little extra time and effort, but the results are well worth it.
 It will help you enjoy the best possible smile after your orthodontic treatment.

 Plaque is a sticky, colorless film that collects on your teeth.
 It's composed of bacteria, food, and saliva.
 If you let plaque and trapped food stay on your teeth and around your braces, they can cause swollen gums, bad breath, cavities, and permanent marks on your teeth.

-As your Kent and Issaquah orthodontist, we advise brushing your teeth regularly to remove this plaque.
+As your Issaquah orthodontist, we advise brushing your teeth regularly to remove this plaque.
 Additionally, we teach all of our patients the correct way to floss while wearing braces to make sure you remove all plaque regularly.

 How to Brush

 During your braces treatment, you will need to relearn the basics of brushing your teeth.
 Relearning this everyday task will teach you to pay attention to the cracks and crevices not only between teeth but around brackets and wires.
 Keep these tips in mind when brushing your teeth with braces:

 - Use a fluoride toothpaste and a soft, rounded-bristle toothbrush that’s in good condition.
 Because braces wear out a toothbrush quickly, replace your brush as soon as it shows signs of wear.